 Slate, Rum Deal: Counting Up All The Ways America’s Booze Laws Are Terrible, June 12, 2014.
 Conducted novel legal research for this article, explained how regulatory capture makes alcohol laws sclerotic and made a keg’s worth of booze puns.

 Slate, Why You Hate Cyclists, September 24, 2012.
-Most read and shared article on Slate for a few days.
-Used behavioral economics to explain why hating cyclists is usually irrational – except when you hate guys who ride like me.
+I used behavioral economics to explain why hating cyclists is usually irrational.

 PhillyMag.com, Dear Philadelphia Media: Stop Calling the Mayoral Race Boring, May 7, 2015.
 When reporters call an election boring, they are telling readers to stop paying attention.
 I spoke about this on Radio Times with Marty Moss-Coane.

 PhillyMag.com, Why Do Philadelphians Just Love to Play With the Word “Philadelphia”?, December 7, 2015.
 Cultural and linguistic musings and lots of curses.